CERTH-ITI/ublox/README.md

 The `ublox` package provides support for [u-blox](http://www.u-blox.com) GPS receivers.
 Only the _serial_ configuration of the driver is documented here, but TCP/UDP communication is also supported by the driver (untested).

 The driver was originally written by Johannes Meyer.
 Changes made later are detailed in the version history below.
+Modified the "ros-agriculture/ublox_f9p" repository, to keep the changes for NTRIP server but make it work for newer versions of UBlox firmware.

 ## Options